 The Christian Action Council (CAC), founded in 1975 as a Protestant evangelical pro-life organization, is incorporated in the District of Columbia.
 Since its founding, the CAC has established 400 crisis pregnancy centers around the country.
-These crisis pregnancy centers serviced more than 150,000 women in 1987, providing them with support, encouragement, and necessary services to enable them to carry their babies to term.
+These crisis pregnancy centers serviced more than 200,000 women in 1990, providing them with support, encouragement, and necessary services to enable them to carry their babies to term.
 The CAC also counsels and supports women who suffer from the aftermath of abortion.
-CAC has 120 local affiliate chapters that are activist-oriented and involved politically in promoting pro-life legislation and seeking a reversal of Roe v.
+CAC has 120 local CAC affiliate chapters that are activist-oriented and involved politically in promoting pro-life legislation and seeking a reversal of Roe v.
 Wade.

-The parties to the present case have consented to the filing of this brief; letters granting consent are being submitted with this brief.
+The parties to the present case have consented to the filing of this brief; letters granting consent are being filed with this Court.